ECB's Draghi defends private meetings after criticism of hedge-fund dinner

 “There must be no privileged investor.”

 Central bankers regularly speak at events, give briefings and attend meetings that are not open to the media.
-ECB officials alone go to hundreds every year, hosted by a wide variety of organizations.
+ECB officials alone go to hundreds every year, hosted by a wide variety of organisations.
+(Additional reporting by Francesco Canepa in Frankfurt; Editing by Toby Chopra)